 If your love of fermented foods knows no bounds, then it could be time for you to pick up and enjoy a cup of the fermented tea, known as kombucha.

-As a result of the fermentation process, kombucha becomes carbonated and it also contains B vitamins, enzymes and a large amount of probiotics- which is also a plus.
-As our gut bacteria is responsible for a number of integral bodily processes, consuming probiotics can serve to strengthen said processes and by doing so, we’re sure to enjoy in a number of benefits for our overall health.
+As a result of the fermentation process, kombucha becomes carbonated, and it also contains B vitamins, enzymes, and numerous probiotics- which is also a plus.
+While our gut bacteria are responsible for a number of integral bodily processes, consuming probiotics can serve to strengthen said processes and by doing so, we’re sure to enjoy a number of benefits for our overall health.

 1. Supports gut health